makeml-app/MakeML-Nails/README.md

 ![MakeML object detection and segmentation](https://makeml.app/img/icon.png)

 [MakeML](https://makeml.app?utm=github_nails_segmentation) is a Developer Tool for Creating Object Detection and Segmentation Neural Networks without a Line of Code.

-[MakeML](https://makeml.app?utm=github_nails_segmentation) is built to make the training process easy to setup.
+It's built to make the training process easy to setup.
 It is designed to handle data sets, training configurations, markup and training processes — all in one place.

 ## Train Objects Segmentation .tflite model
 [![MakeML object detection and segmentation ML models](https://img.shields.io/static/v1?label=platform&message=macOS&color=blue)](https://makeml.app)